Life Cycle of a Private Foundation - Applying to the IRS

 IRS Processing of Exemption Applications

-Your exemption application may provide enough information for the IRS to issue a determination letter (this is explained in Publication 4220) on the foundation’syour exempt status under section 501(c)(3).
-Frequently, however, the IRS reviewer will need additional information to complete your application.
+The foundation's exemption application may provide enough information for the IRS to issue a determination letter (this is explained in Publication 4220) on the foundation’syour exempt status under Internal Revenue Code section 501(c)(3).
+Frequently, however, the IRS reviewer will need additional information to complete the foundation’syour application.
 The reviewer will write a letter requesting the additional information by a specified date.

 While You Wait

-If an annual exempt organization return is due while the organization's application for recognition of exempt status is pending with the IRS (including any appeal of a proposed adverse determination), the organization must file it, indicating that its exemption application is pending.
+If an annual exempt foundation return is due while the foundation's application for recognition of exempt status is pending with the IRS (including any appeal of a proposed adverse determination), the foundation must file it, indicating that its exemption application is pending.

-Your organization should comply with tax law requirements applicable to section 501(c)(3) tax-exempt organizations.
-See Publication 4221-PF, Compliance Guide for 501(c)(3) Tax-Exempt Organizations, for more information.
+The foundation should comply with tax law requirements applicable to Internal Revenue Code section 501(c)(3) tax-exempt organizations.
+See Publication 4221-PF, Compliance Guide for 501(c)(3) Private Foundations for more information.

-If an exemption application does not contain the required information, the IRS may return it with a letter of explanation, and will not consider the application.
+If an exemption application does not contain the required information, the IRS will return it with a letter of explanation, and will not consider the application.
 The user fee will also be returned to the applicant.

 Different Application Form Needed

-When a specific application form is needed for the paragraph under which your organization qualifies, that form is required before a letter recognizing exemption can be issued.
-This includes cases in which an exemption letter is modified to recognize an organization's exempt status under a paragraph other than the paragraph under which it originally established exemption.
+When a specific application form is needed for the Internal Revenue Code provision under which your a foundation qualifies, that form is required before a letter recognizing exemption can be issued.
+This includes applications in which an exemption letter is modified to recognize a foundation's exempt status under a Code section other than the section for which it originally established exemption.

-Organizations that submit a complete application will receive an acknowledgment from the IRS.
-Others will receive a letter requesting more information or returning an incomplete application.
+Foundations that submit a complete application will receive an acknowledgment from the IRS.
+If the application is incomplete, the application and user fee will be returned.